StefanZander/lecture_notes/smw/skript/marp/03_data_modelling.md

 :::::

 ::: example small
-__Sidenote__:
+**RDF versus Labeled Property Graphs**:
 There are many other methods that have been developed to handle this kind of complexity in RDF, including singleton properties and named graphs/quads.
-Additionally, an entirely different type of non-RDF graph model, labeled property graphs, allows users to attach properties directly to relationships.
+Additionally, an entirely different type of **non-RDF graph model**, denoted as **labeled property graphs**, allows users to attach properties directly to relationships.
-However, labeled property graphs don’t allow for interoperability at the same scale as RDF — it’s much harder to share and combine different data sets, and moving data from tool to tool isn’t as simple.
+However, labeled property graphs do not allow for interoperability at the same scale as RDF does – it is much harder to share and combine different data sets, and moving data from tool to tool is not as simple and straightforward.
 :::

 ::: footnotes